Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #2 Basic Electrical & Electronics Engineering

-This subject includes the concept of electrical current, voltage, power, energy, electrical circuits, magnetic fields, electromagnetic induction, and alternating current.
-Some other is transformers, motors, generators, etc.
+This subject includes the concepts of electrical current, voltage, power, energy, electrical circuits, magnetic fields, electromagnetic induction, and alternating current.
+Some others are transformers, motors, generators, etc.

 #3 Engineering Graphics-2

-The third subject Engineering Graphics-2 is continues of Engineering Graphic-1 from the first semester.
+The third subject Engineering Graphics-2 is the continuation of Engineering Graphic-1 from the first semester.
 In this subject projection of solids, a section of solids, surfaces, isometric projection, and more.

 #4 Applied science